 When you plan on paying off the debt

 If you have firm, realistic plans to pay off your debt before you buy the property or soon afterwards, some mortgage lenders may be happy to factor this into their affordability assessment.
-But for obvious reasons many banks are wary of doing this.
+For obvious reasons many banks are wary of doing this.

 How can I increase my chances of getting a mortgage?

-And remember – the percentage of credit used might be a factor.
-So if you can pay down a credit card so you’ve used less than 20% of available credit, that could really help.
+Remember – the percentage of credit used might be a factor.
+So, if you can pay down a credit card so you’ve used less than 20% of available credit, that could really help.

 It might feel counterintuitive, but if you need to apply for a mortgage right now then reducing the amount you’re paying back towards your debt might help, if you’re able to (ie if you’ve been paying back more than the minimum repayment needed each month).
 Lower overall monthly expenditure makes you a safer bet for mortgage lenders.